 6. The Grace of Dragons: Receiving the Gifts of Dementia Care Partnering (2015) written as I began to recognize all the amazing gifts my mom’s Alzheimer’s disease brought our family.
 Doable respite for other primary and secondary caregivers of someone with Alzheimer’s disease or other forms of dementia.
 And for those who wish to more fully understand the experience of caregiving to support caregivers in your life.
 And anyone trying to befriend grief on a daily basis.

 7. Year 2 Poet (2015) written by my artist self, for my exhausted self, as I experienced the most difficult year of my life.
 This the second in a five-book series for those recognizing themselves as poets and/or artists.
 Part poetry, part practical process, part magic.

-All these books are available on Amazon.com.
+Books 1 – 8 are available on Amazon.com.
 Some are available on BarnesAndNoble.com.
-For books 4 through 7, you can really treat yourself and your community by walking into a bookstore, meeting a local book seller, and asking them to order one for you.
+For books 4 through 8, you can really treat yourself and your community by walking into a bookstore, meeting a local book seller, and asking them to order one for you.
 Local bookstores help make neighborhoods that rock!
 Support yours!